MicrosoftDocs/memdocs/windows-365/enterprise/set-up-tenants-windows-365-gcc.md

     >If the script was previously run successfully, you'll see the error **HttpStatusCode Conflict**.
 This warning can be ignored to execute the script functions Add and Get.
 4. In PowerShell 5.1, type **A** to add tenant mapping.
 5. A web browser prompt will open.
 Enter your **Azure Commercial** credentials (e.g. GlobalAdmin@contoso.onmicrosoft.com).
 The window will then close after successful authentication.
-6. A 2nd web browser prompt will open, you will be asked for your **Azure Commercial** credentials again, after that another prompt will ask you to grant permissions.
+6. A second web browser prompt will open, you'll be asked for your **Azure Commercial** credentials again, after that another prompt will ask you to grant permissions.
 Check the box **Consent on behalf of your organization** and then click on the **Accept** button.
 The window will then close.
-7. A 3rd browser prompt will open.
+7. A third browser prompt will open.
 Enter your **Azure Government** credentials (e.g. GlobalAdmin@fabrikam.onmicrosoft.us).
 The window will then close after successful authentication.
-8. A 4th web browser prompt will open, you will be asked for your **Azure Government** credentials again, after that another prompt will ask you to grant permissions.
+8. A fourth web browser prompt will open, you'll be asked for your **Azure Government** credentials again, after that another prompt will ask you to grant permissions.
 Check the box **Consent on behalf of your organization** and then click on the **Accept** button.
 The window will then close.
-8. After the mapping completes, you will see **Added tenant mapping successfully!**
+8. After the mapping completes, you'll see **Added tenant mapping successfully!**

 ## Common tenant mapping issues